elysium-os/fabricate/docs/config/object-types.rst

 Source
 ======
 Represents a singular source file.
+Source files have to be located within the project root or within the root of a dependency.

 .name: string
 -------------